When you reach the financial planning stage of your new business venture, things like startup costs, budgeting and funding start to get real.

 - 46%: office equipment

 You can use your business plan to decide on the costs you’ll need to consider and those that are not relevant to your startup.

 Create a pricing strategy

-There are a number of pricing strategies that might be a good idea for your business.
+There are a number of pricing strategies that you can use to shape your small business.
 Some are more permanent, whilst others are designed for use during a set period of time.

-- Economy pricing: setting a low price to attract the most thrifty customers.
+- Economy pricing: setting a low price to attract thrifty customers.